 The access mode specifies whether the transaction is allowed to write data or not.
 By default, transactions are in

 READ ONLY mode allows the storage engine to apply optimizations that cannot be used for transactions which write data.
-The only exception to this rule is that read only transactions can perform DDL statements on temporary tables.
+Note that unlike the global read_only mode, READ_ONLY ADMIN (and SUPER before MariaDB 10.11.0) privilege doesn't allow writes and DDL statements on temporary tables are not allowed either.

 It is not permitted to specify both